-Execution of a subroutine reference, as described in the preceding paragraphs, results in an association of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
-If the actual argument is as specified in item (5), this association is by value rather than by name.
+Execution of a subroutine reference as described in the foregoing results in an association of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
+If the actual argument is as specified in item (5) in the foregoing, this association is by value rather than by name.
 Following these associations, execution of the first executable statement of the defining subprogram is undertaken.